A unique cultural monument with strong stories set in it's walls. In 1946 the old hospital closed it's doors for good.

 Between 1850 and 1900 Bergen had three hospitals for leprosy patients and the largest concentration of patients in Europe.
+It's two last patients died in 1946 and the hospital closed.

-The city’s oldest leprosy hospital, St. George’s Hospital, is now not only a monument to thousands of personal tragedies, it is also an important arena for the dissemination of Norwegian work and research on leprosy.
+The city’s oldest leprosy hospital, St. Jørgen’s Hospital, is now not only a monument to thousands of personal tragedies, it is also an important arena for the dissemination of Norwegian work and research on leprosy.

 In many parts of the world leprosy is commonly known as Hansen’s disease, after the Norwegian physician Gerhard Armauer Hansen who discovered the leprosy bacillus in Bergen in 1873.